 Located in the Bill Rees YMCA, ACCESS provides immediate in-person assessment and access to a variety of mental health professionals.
 More than that, it’s a welcoming space with staff committed to turning no one away.

 It’s a different approach than what young adults often encounter when seeking help through regular avenues where, says ACCESS Clinician Seren, it can be “challenging to be sick enough” to warrant immediate care.
-“We never say they’re in the wrong place.
-We work to triage and find the right place for them.”

 The ACCESS clinic officially opened in April 2017–one part of a large national project aimed at learning to tailor services to youth aged 16-25.
 For someone with a lot of experience with the system, like Jayme, it’s a breath of fresh air.